endeavourhealth-discovery/InformationModel/ConceptExport/README.md

 # Concept Exporter

 ## About
-Utility to check for and export concepts from the IM(v1) concept table.
+Utility to check for and export concepts for IM2

 ## Overview
 The utility performs the following tasks: -
 1. Cleanup (rollback) any local pending changes (in case of error/failure on previous run)
 2. Pull latest from ImportData GIT repository
-3. Extract last DBID from IMv1/concepts.txt
+3. For implemented exporters (currently "NewConcept" and "EMISMap")
-4. Get latest DBID from concept table
+4. Get rowcount from file
+5. Get rowncount from database
-5. *IF* there are new concepts
+6. *IF* there are new rows
    1. Export latest data from table
-   2. Zip concept file
+7. *IF* there are changes
-   3. Commit & push to GIT
+   1. Commit & push to GIT

 ## Installation
 1. Install the ConceptExport.jar into /opt/ConceptExport/bin